ak-bln-dev/ld_ta/README.md

 ### `Launch Darkly TA`

-This basic react app includes Launch Darkly Kill Switch funcionality.
+This basic react app includes Launch Darkly kill switch funcionality.
 Please have a look on the comments inside the app.js file.

 To setup the Feature Flag inside LD for a test, follow the following instructions: